 • Outcome (max 300 words) - explain how your proposed Fellowship will benefit yourself, your institution and the wider AAAPC community

 • Curriculum Vitae - no more than two pages

-Applications will be short-listed and reviewed by three members of the AAAPC Executive Committee on the basis of the aims of the Fellowship program, in particular:
+2. Peer Review - applications will be reviewed by three members of AAAPC (without conflicts of interest) based on the aims of the Fellowship Program, in particular:

 |2021|| Sajal Kumar Saha|| Monash University|